sb2nov/mac-setup/README.md

 - Keyboard > Key Repeat > Fast (all the way to the right)
 - Keyboard > Delay Until Repeat > Short (all the way to the right)
 - Dock > Automatically hide and show the Dock

+##XCode

+Install Xcode and XCode developer tools from the Apple store.

 ## Google Chrome